PeanutFIsh/PC-9000/README.md

     - Notepad (for VBScripts and quick changes in Batch files)
     - Microsoft Visual Basic 2005 Express Edition (for GUI apps)

-  - ~~How does the RT (Realtime) Hardware Controller will work ?
-    - You'll be able to control anything (BIOS, ROM, RAM, etc.)
-    - Useful for debugging
-    - For access to the RT Hardware Controller, remove your bootfile, run in Debug Mode and select the 3rd option
-    - When run, the computer will restart in Remote Mode.
-You control now the BIOS, the ROM and the RAM
-  - Main features for the RT Hardware Controller :
-    - Deny/Grant access to the ROM/Boot file/Debug Mode/etc.
-    - Enter CPU commands.
-    - Manipulate Files.
-    - Make files in the file system.~~

  I will also colaborate with a friend for a better experience.